Jahia/bootstrap/README.md

 bootstrap
 =========

-This component works only with Jahia 6.7
+This component is designed only for Jahia 6.7 or later

 Boostrap base component.
 Allow you to define, edit and use bootstrap less files